Home > Programs > Medical and Dental > Veterinary Technology

 Students can earn an Associate of Science degree in approximately 16 months.

-SJVC’s Veterinary Technology program is available at the following campuses:
+SJVC’s Veterinary Technology program is available at:

 Veterinary assistants are qualified to provide support to a veterinarian in the treatment of animals.
 Graduates are also qualified to work in animal shelters, zoos and research facilities.